Single-Slope Roof

 Why is the rafter length greater than the roof slope length?

-The rafter length is additionally increased by an allowance for the lower angled cut.
-This allowance depends on the rafter width and the roof slope angle.
+The rafter length is increased by an allowance for the lower bevel cut.
+The greater the slope angle and the rafter depth, the more noticeable this addition to the cutting length becomes.

 Why can the number of waterproofing membrane rolls be fractional?

-The calculator shows the calculated material requirement by area, not a finished roll cutting layout.
-When purchasing, the number of rolls is usually rounded up and an allowance is added for overlaps, cutting and damage.
+The calculator shows the calculated requirement by area, not a finished roll cutting layout.
+For purchasing, a fractional value is usually rounded upward and an allowance is added for overlaps, cutting, and possible material damage.

-Can this calculation be used to select the rafter cross-section?
+Can this calculation be used to select the rafter section?